zheng-wang/irontest/README.md

 Click the Back link to return to the test case edit view.

-#### Populate the Third Test Step
+#### Populate the Step 3
-Click the name of the third test step to open its edit view.
+Click the name of step 3 to open its edit view.

-Under the Endpoint Details tab, enter exactly the same information as in the first test step because we are interacting with the same database.
+Under the Endpoint Details tab, enter exactly the same information as in step 1 because we are interacting with the same database.
 The information duplication can be avoided by using `managed endpoints`.
 Refer to this [wiki page](https://github.com/zheng-wang/irontest/wiki/Endpoints-Management) for more details.

 Under the Invocation tab, enter SQL query `select title, content from article;`.